Andy-Taison/CPP_notes/cpp_notes.md

 `const <type> VAR = val;` - Variables declared `const` are constants and cannot be modified once initialised.
 Typically declare `VAR` in **capitals** to denote constant.
 Note this is different to `#define` constants which are preprocessor directives, `const` are program constants

 ##### static keyword
 `static` [(storage specifier)](https://en.cppreference.com/w/cpp/language/storage_duration) - The storage for the object is allocated when the program begins and deallocated when the program ends.
-Only one instance of the object exists
+Only one instance of the object exists. `static` variables in classes are identical and shared across all instances of the class, whereas in functions the value persists across calls

 ##### auto keyword
 `auto var = expression;`